 - Documentation overhauled.

 - Fixed a visualization problem for signal traces through bus creator and mux blocks.

 - Fixed a bug which prohibited signal trace continuation in certain situations.

 - Fixed a visualization problem in the signal trace view with broken library references involved.

 - Fixed context menu action Open in new tab for stateflow models.

 - Context menu items Open in new tab, Open in Simulink, and Copy path to clipboard now also work on background canvas by taking the parent system as context.

 - Several fixes for signal trace highlighting, especially when dealing with multiple models and tabs

 - Back and forward buttons, as well as context menu entries, are now only enabled if these actions are possible.

-The YAKINDU Model Viewer is available from our download section and you can start using it with a 30 days trial license.
-We would be pleased for any kind of feedback and our team is present on the embedded world.
-Meet us there at our booth 4-559 and get the possibility to talk to our experts!
+The Model Viewer is available from our download section and you can start using it with a 30 days trial license.
+We would be pleased for any kind of feedback and are looking forward to you comments!